-Riding on the wet road, maintain your steady speed and use less the brakes.
+When riding on the wet road, maintain your steady speed and use less the brakes.

-Riding down the hilly terrain, fully release the throttle to reduce speed and use both brakes simultaneously.
+When riding down the hilly terrain, fully release the throttle to reduce speed and use both brakes simultaneously.

 If you have a sudden urge to speed up while riding, downshifting gear to get full response of the engine for power to accelerate.